jeffTheItGuy/chainmesh/docs/architecture/schema.md

 ### 5. `ON DELETE CASCADE` on Tenant FKs

 **Why:** Deleting a tenant should cleanly remove all associated data (keys, usage, logs).
 This is intentional — no soft-delete on tenants.

+### 6. Audit Logging (Migration 002)

+**Why:** Admin actions modify tenant credentials and network routing.
+An immutable audit trail is required for security review and compliance.
+Writes are fire-and-forget (3-second timeout) so they never block the admin API response.

 ---